acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/02-hello_world.md

 {: .challenge}

 > ## Conditional Compilation
 > We said earlier that you should be able to use the same code for both OpenMP and serial work.
-Try compiling the code without the *-fopenmp* flag.
+Try compiling the code without the `-fopenmp` flag.
 > - What happens?
 > - Can you figure out how to fix it?
 >
-> Hint: If compiler is called with the OpenMP option it defines preprocessor macro \_OPENMP, so you can use the *#ifdef _OPENMP* preprocessor directive to tell compiler to process the line calling the *omp_get_thread_num* function only if this macro is defined.
+> Hint: When compiler is run with the `-fopenmp` option it defines preprocessor macro `_OPENMP`, so you may use the `#ifdef _OPENMP` preprocessor directive to tell compiler to only process the line containing `omp_get_thread_num()` function if the macro is defined.
 > > ## Solution
 > > ~~~
 > >